-This document presents a final report of the work carried out as part of work package 2 of the READY4SmartCities project (R4SC), whose goal it is to identify the knowledge and data resources that support interoperability for energy management systems.
+This document presents a final report of the work carried out as part of work package 3 of the READY4SmartCities project, whose goal it is to identify the knowledge and data resources that support interoperability for energy measurement and validation.
 The document is divided into two parts.